Mets vs. Yankees Player Props Betting Odds

-Player prop bet odds for Francisco Lindor, Gleyber Torres and others are listed when the New York Mets host the New York Yankees at Citi Field on Tuesday at 7:10 PM ET.
+Francisco Lindor and Gleyber Torres are two of the top players with prop bets on the table when the New York Mets and the New York Yankees meet at Citi Field on Wednesday (at 7:10 PM ET).

 Bet on this matchup or its props with BetMGM!